I grew up in the industrial north-east of England, in a little town called Hartlepool.

 In 2013 we created a Russian version of 'My Name Is Sorrow' (Меня Зовут Скорбь).

 I’ve also written a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
-It's about a community of resurrected people who help with the psycho-spiritual healing of the victims of violent crime.
-It's an ode to my philosophical commitments to bring social change through non-violent action.
+It's about a community of resurrected people who help with the healing of the victims of violent crime.
+It's an ode to my commitments to bring social change through non-violent action.